EU Regulation 261 / 2004

 Actual arrival time Additional costs (with proof)

-Flight irregularity that occured Arrival airport
+Flight irregularity that occurred Arrival airport

 Flight distance in km Bank account information